Addons

 FTP

-option.
-The uid and uname refer to the user under which the ftp files will
+Enable FTP access with the ftp option.
+The uid and uname specify the user under which FTP files

 "localstorage": {